These examples of “Show Don’t Tell” will inspire you to tell better stories by directing a mental movie in your readers’ minds.

 So then I tried to simply concentrate on what I heard—my feet thudding against the dry and rocky trail, the brittle leaves and branches of the low-lying bushes I passed clattering in the hot wind—but it could not be done.

 The clamor of What have I gotten myself into? was a mighty shout.
 It could not be drowned out.
 The only possible distraction was my vigilant search for rattlesnakes.
 I expected one around every bend, ready to strike.
 The landscape was made for them, it seemed.
 And also for mountain lions and wilderness-savvy serial killers.

 Note how many sensory words are used in the above paragraph, like screaming, humming, panting, thudding, clattering, clamor, drowning out.
 As a reader, you can almost hear Cheryl’s fight with her fears.

-Emotions like fear, nervousness, and loneliness remain abstract unless we show readers how such emotions manifest themselves in body language, dialogues, or actions.
+Emotions like fear, nervousness, anger, and happiness remain abstract unless we show readers how such emotions manifest themselves in body language, dialogues, or actions.

 Instead of telling readers you’re happy, can readers see you’re grinning from ear to ear?

 Show Don’t Tell Examples: How to show feelings

 Emotions are expressed through physical reactions—we can see someone’s emotions in their body language.